lawren/software-manifesto/README.md

 Ego kills good products.
 Stay curious.
 Let go of the need to be right.
 The best engineers I know question their own assumptions more than anyone else.

+That janky code you want to rewrite?
+It was probably written by someone just as skilled, solving a real problem under constraints you don’t see.
+Respect that.
+Learn from it.
+And when it’s your turn, leave behind the kind of clarity you wish you had—through helpful comments, thoughtful naming, and clean abstractions.

-None of this is about perfection.
-It’s about iteration.
-Software is never done, and neither is our responsibility to the people who use it.
+This isn’t about perfection.
+It’s about progress.
+Software is never truly done—and neither is our responsibility to the people who use it or the people who will maintain it.

 ## Lessons from Open Source